summit00/pid_controller_c/README.md

 ## How It Works

 - **PID Controller:**
-  Written in C for performance and clarity.
+  Written in C for embedded compatibility.
 The C code is compiled into a shared library (`.dll` for Windows, `.so` for Linux).
   The demo uses only the **P** and **I** terms (PI controller).

 - **Simulation:**